 Home to only 10000 citizens, there used to be a time when Krusevo was a republic of its own.
 The town is often regarded as a symbol of the centuries-old Independence struggle of the country to emerge out of the shadows of the famous Ottoman Empire.

 When the age-old revolution was on, and Macedonia seemed to be on the verge of success, Krusevo enjoyed freedom for ten days before the town was burnt to the ground by Ottoman forces who also martyred the national heroes.
 Makedonim and Mechkin Kaman are two of the country’s points of interest that were built to honor the entire sequence of events.

-Stobi is one of the famous archaeological sites found in Macedonia country and one of the more interesting among places to visit in Macedonia.
+Stobi is one of the famous archaeological sites found in Macedonia country, and one of the more interesting places to visit in Macedonia.
 Founded by the great King of Paeonia during the 7th century, this city had numerous changes of ownership.

-It enjoys a strategic location along the age-old trading route that was popular among the Romans which drove its growth as a major hub for all the traders on their way to Greece via Aeagen Sea from the Danube in Serbia.
-The site can be visited on any day with the town being only an hour’s drive away from Skopje.
+It enjoys a strategic location along the age-old trading route that was popular among the Romans, which drove its growth as a major hub for all the traders on their way to Greece via the Aeagen Sea from the Danube in Serbia.
+The site can be visited on any day, with the town being only an hour’s drive away from Skopje.

 Regarded as the top draw among Macedonia tourist attractions, the sunny ambiance of Gevgelija enjoys the reputation of being a fun place with significant times on your Macedonia travel.